 “He had been struck in the face and it opened up a cut from the corner of his mouth all the way up through his nostril,” Red Fisher, a long-time NHL reporter for the Montreal Gazette, told NHL.com in 2012.
 “Try and imagine that – the pain that he was going through.
 I rushed down to the dressing room and there was Plante, looking in the mirror and separating the cut and looking at it.
 ‘Pretty ugly,’ he said to me.”

-Plante returned to the ice wearing the practice mask; Blake was angry, but Plante refused to return to the goal without the mask.
+After a 21-minute delay, he returned to the ice wearing the practice mask, and while Blake was angry, the legendary goaltender refused to return to his net without the mask.

-Available as a six-stamp souvenir sheet with a souvenir folder, the same six-stamp souvenir sheet without a folder, and on an OFDC three-pack, this domestic-rate release paid tribute to a tradition that reaches back to hockey’s early days.
-The souvenir sheet featured an All-Star lineup of Canadian hockey greats including Wayne Gretzky “The Great One”, Gordie Howe “Mr. Hockey”, Maurice “Rocket” Richard, Doug Harvey, Bobby Orr and Jacques Plante.
+Available as a six-stamp souvenir sheet with a souvenir folder, the same six-stamp souvenir sheet without a folder and on an official first-day cover, this domestic-rate release paid tribute to a tradition that reaches back to hockey’s early days.

 In addition to Plante, the souvenir sheet featured an all-star lineup of Canadian hockey greats, including Wayne Gretzky, Gordie Howe, Maurice Richard, Doug Harvey and Bobby Orr.